-Figure 4-37 Displaying a doughnut chart
+Figure 4-51 Displaying a doughnut chart

-Choose edit from the gadget menu or create a new gadget to open Chart Builder.
+Choose Edit from the gadget menu or create a new gadget to open Chart Builder.
 In Chart Builder, select Format to see formatting options.
 The following formatting options are available for a doughnut chart:

-• Change the title and appearance of the chart using the Chart options.
+■ Change the title of the chart.